Baltimore Memorial Stadium: Baseball park

 Further momentum for sports in Baltimore was spurred when the failing Miami Seahawks franchise of the fledgling All-America Football Conference (AAFC) was relaunched in the fall of 1947 as the Baltimore Colts.

 The presence of professional football and the prospect of professional baseball spurred the city to rebuild Municipal Stadium into a facility of "major league caliber."
 This reconstructed stadium was to be renamed Baltimore Memorial Stadium in honor of the thousands of the city's dead of the recently concluded World War II.
 Baltimore mayor Thomas D'Alesandro Jr. championed the new stadium project and overcame various legal and political hurdles which delayed progress on the project.

 The initial plan called for a single, horseshoe-shaped deck to be built, with the open end facing north, and was designed to host football as well as baseball.
 It was engineered with enough strength to eventually support a second deck and a roof.

 The lower deck reconstruction began in the spring/early summer of 1949 and was done in stages, first at the previously open south end of the stadium, and slowly obliterating the old Municipal Stadium stands, even as the International League Orioles continued playing on their makeshift diamond, along with the new Baltimore Colts of the former All-America Football Conference merged with the reorganized National Football League.

 The old seating at the north end was retained for the pro and college football seasons that fall.
 By year's end, the horseshoe was sufficiently completed to allow the baseball infield to be relocated from the northwest corner of the field to the south end, and the Orioles opened the 1950 season at the newly oriented diamond.
 Construction continued on the single deck, until finally all the remnants of the old stadium were gone.
 The new facility could seat around 31,000.

+During the 1950 season, the Baltimore Elite Giants of the Negro American League hosted four games at the venue, including their season opener on May 12, a 4-3 victory over the Philadelphia Stars in front of more than 10,000 fans.